 Doru is a graduate of the University of Bucharest (Romania, 2000), where he earned a doctorate in theology for a thesis on the anthropic cosmological principle assessed through the lens of two theologians, one medieval (Maximus the Confessor) and one modern (Dumitru Stăniloae).
-Since 2016, he works as Senior Lecturer in Patristic Studies at St Cyril’s Coptic Orthodox Theological College and is a faculty member of the Sydney College of Divinity’s Graduate Research School.
+Since 2016, he lectures in patristic studies at St Cyril’s Coptic Orthodox Theological College and is a faculty member of the Sydney College of Divinity’s Graduate Research School.
 He lectured in patristic studies for St Andrew’s Greek Orthodox Theological College (2005-2017) and also tutored and lectured in systematic theology for the Department of Orthodox Theology of the University of Bucharest (1995-2004).
 He is an honorary Associate of Department of Studies in Religion, the University of Sydney (2017-2021).
 He was an Adjunct Senior Lecturer with the School of Philosophy and Theology, the University of Notre Dame Australia (2017-2019) and a Durham International Senior Research Fellow of Institute of Advanced Study, Durham University, United Kingdom (Epiphany Term, 2018).

 For almost as long as his twenty-plus years of academic work, he sharpened his pastoral skills as an ordained minister of the Orthodox Church in a range of settings, from parishes to missions to chaplaincy.
 Since 2017, he guides a little ‘mission church’ dedicated to Saint Gregory the Theologian, in Mona Vale NSW.

 Apart from his ministry and his academic work, he has a rich experience of mentoring young people for ministry, academic work, and life.
 His approach to mentoring is Socratic—thus heuristic—also finding inspiration in Pierre Hadot’s take on philosophy as a way of life.
-For academic purposes, he can be contacted at email@example.com.
-For any other purposes he can be reached at firstname.lastname@example.org.

 Science and Faith Interests and Recent Activities